» Applying for Aid

 Federal Direct PLUS Loan for Graduate/Professional Students

 The Federal Parent Loan for Undergraduate Students (PLUS) for Graduate/Professional Students (Graduate PLUS) is a low-interest federally insured loan to help pay college costs.
 The loan can be used to cover any educational expenses not covered by other forms of financial aid.
 Under the Federal Direct PLUS loan program students may borrow up to the full cost of the student's education minus other financial aid received.
-To be eligible, borrowers are required to complete the Free Application for Federal Student Aid (FAFSA), the student must be a U.S. citizen or eligible noncitizen, must not be in default on any federal education loans or owe an overpayment on a federal education grant, the student must be enrolled and accepted for enrollment in a degree program on at least a half-time basis (3 semester hours) as an graduate student and the student borrower must not have an adverse credit history (a credit check will be performed).
+To be eligible, borrowers are required to complete the Free Application for Federal Student Aid (FAFSA), the student must be a U.S. citizen or eligible noncitizen, must not be in default on any federal education loans or owe an overpayment on a federal education grant, the student must be enrolled and accepted for enrollment in a degree program on at least a half-time basis (3 semester hours) as an graduate student, must maintain Satisfactory Academic Progress (SAP), and the student borrower must not have an adverse credit history (a credit check will be performed).
 If the student borrower does not pass the credit check, the borrower may still receive a loan if someone (such as a relative or friend who is able to pass the credit check) agrees to endorse the loan.
 The endorser promises to repay the loan if the borrower fails to do so, and borrowers must have borrowed the maximum eligibility of the Federal Direct Unsubsidized Loans.
 A student must sign for the loan and complete all required documentation prior to the end of the student’s current academic year enrollment.
+A student must sign for the loan and complete all required documentation prior to the end of the student's current academic year enrollment, (per federal guideline 34 CFR 668.164(g)(2)(ii)).
+Any missing documents can be found on the student's myMu Portal.

 Applying for a Graduate PLUS (FAFSA Required)